Frequently Asked Questions

 Yes.
 Cord blood, cord tissue, and placenta tissue collection is a very simple and common process.
 Easy to follow and detailed instructions are included in your collection kit.
 If your healthcare provider has any questions, we are available by phone 7 days a week to assist.

 Yes.
-We use the 250ml blood Macopharma collection bag containing a CPD solution, additional rinsing bag with 8ml of CPD, and a second cord blood collection line.
+We use the 250ml blood Macropharma collection bag containing a CPD solution, additional rinsing bag with 8ml of CPD, and a second cord blood collection line.
 The CPD solution helps to preserve and nourish the cord blood while in transit to our lab.
 The bag is sterile for vaginal and C-Section deliveries.
 It uses a two, 12-gauge needle system.
 These wider needles allow for faster blood flow and reduces the possibility of clots.
 Having an additional needle allows for a second insertion to collect even more blood.

 Processing & Storage

-Yes, various tests will be completed on your baby’s blood and tissue to ensure it is viable and sterile.
+Yes, various tests will be completed on your baby’s cord blood and tissue to ensure it is viable and sterile.
 Potency will also be measured.

 The Wharton’s jelly and other stem cell rich tissues are isolated for cryopreservation.
 The components of the umbilical cord that do not contain stem cells are removed to